 MessageVortex is a protocol which is aimed to maintain the anonymity of sender and recipient of a message towards third parties.
-Unlike other protocols, it does not provide an own transport protocol.
+In academia, this concept is called unlinkability.
+Unlike other protocols, it does not provide its transport protocol.
 Instead, it hides in common transport facilities such as email (SMTP/IMAP) or chat (XMPP).

 What is so special about the protocol you might ask.
-First, it has some unique properties due to the fact that it hides within other protocols.
+First, it has some unique properties because it hides within other protocols.
 Therefore, all "ordinary users" of the protocol do improve hiding as they increase the mass to be analyzed.
 Another unique property is that it relays not on any trust into a central infrastructure.
-Infact, we assume malicious nodes.
+In fact, we assume malicious nodes.
 Third, any message transferring account may be used to send VortexMessages.
-No need to buid specialized servers.
+No need to build specialized servers.
 A smartphone or an ordinary PC can do it.

-Currently published is only the draft of the RFC document.
+Currently published is only the draft of the RFC document some academic work and an executable binary.
 If you are interested in the projects source code, feel free to contact the website owner.
-There is already a working (but not yet complete) implementation available.
+It should be released, but at this point, the code is still in desperate need of some massaging.
+There is already a working (but not yet complete) implementation for academic experiments available.

-In the meantime feel free to read the RFC draft or the other docs.
-They are becomming more and more stable.
+Until the end user version is released, feel free to read the RFC draft or the other docs.
+They are becoming more and more stable.
 The protocol may be considered as final.